Blue Star Capital (LSE:BLU) Volatility: 154.52% (As of Jun. 28, 2026)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-Blue Star Capital (LSE:BLU) Business Description
+Blue Star Capital Business Description

 Blue Star Capital PLC is a United Kingdom-based investment company.
-Its business includes investing in assets or companies in the sectors such as gaming, media, and technology.
+Its business includes investing in assets or companies in sectors such as gaming, media, and technology.
 The company also holds investments in investee companies in other sectors by way of equity, debt, or convertible securities.
 It focuses on capital appreciation from a diversified portfolio of quoted and unquoted investments.